New students 2014

 All information – including how and when to apply for a visa, our sponsor licence number and CAS information – will be provided by the University’s Admissions Office and Student Welfare Service.
 Please note you will not be contacted until you have made Leicester your ‘firm’ choice and your offer is made ‘unconditional’.

-Tuition fees for overseas students starting in 2013 are £12,820 per year.
+Tuition fees for overseas students starting in 2014 are £13,395 per year.
 This will be confirmed in writing on your offer letter and on your CAS information.
 You do not have to pay a deposit to reserve your place.
-All information - including how and when to pay your fees - will be provided by the Cashiers department.
+All information - including how and when to pay your fees - will be provided by the fees payments office.
 Please note that you will not be contacted until you have made us your “firm” choice and your offer is made “unconditional”.